 Complaints policy & procedure

-If you are not entirely satisfied with any aspect of our care or services please let us know as soon as possible to allow us to address your concerns promptly.
-If you do not feel you can raise a complaint about your NHS service directly with us, you can address your complaint directly to NHS England at email@example.com with ‘For the attention of the complaints team’ in the subject line
+If you are not entirely satisfied with any aspect of our care or service, please let us know as soon as possible to allow us to address your concerns promptly.
+We accept complaints made verbally as well as written complaints.

-If the Complaints Manager is unavailable, a member of our team will take brief details about the complaint and will arrange for a meeting when the person is next available.
-We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible only by those who need to know about your complaint.
-If the complaint investigation takes longer than anticipated the Complaints Manager will keep you informed of the reason for the delay, the progress of the investigation and the proposed date it will be completed.
+If the Complaints Manager is unavailable, we will take brief details about the complaint and may arrange for a meeting when it is suitable for you and the practice.
+We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible by those who need to know about your complaint.
+If the complaint investigation takes longer than anticipated, the Complaints Manager will contact you at least every ten working day to keep you informed of the reason for any delays, the progress of the investigation and the proposed date it will be completed.

 When the investigation has been completed, you will be informed of its outcome in writing.
 We will make our response clear, addressing each of your concerns as best as we can.
 You will also be invited to a meeting to discuss the results and any practical solutions that we can offer to you.
 These solutions could include replacing treatment, refunding fees paid, referring you for specialist treatments or other solutions that meet your needs and resolve the complaint.

 We regularly analyse patient complaints to learn from them and to improve our services.
 That’s why we always welcome your feedback, comments, suggestions and complaints.
 If you are dissatisfied with our response to a complaint you can take the matter further, please see the contacts below.

 If you are dissatisfied with our response to a complaint you can contact the GDC private dental complaints service within 12 months of the treatment or within 12 months of becoming aware of the issue.
 Please see the contact details below.